What are the ages of children that can attend your school?

 How is the child evaluated?

-Our directresses prepare the children at their individual paces, ensuring that the child meets benchmarks in Practical Life, which incorporates daily living skill development; Sensorial Lessons, which include culture, geography, science and beginning mathematics; advanced Mathematics; and Language that includes Reading.
+Our Guides work with the children at their individual paces, ensuring that the child meets benchmarks in Practical Life, which incorporates daily living skill development; Sensorial Lessons, which include culture, geography, science and beginning mathematics; advanced Mathematics; and Language that includes Reading.
 Upon completion of the Primary Program (3 year period), the children will meet and commonly exceed the academic and social expectations of the traditional kindergarten student.

 What is the transitioning process like?